personaelit/personaelit.github.io/drafts/What is Agile.md

 It ain't kanban.
 It ain't scrum.
 It ain't burndown, or velocity, or standups.
 It ain't Jira, or Azure DevOps or Trello.

-It's people and interations over processes and tools.
+It's people and interactions over processes and tools.
 It's working software over documentation.
 It's customer collaboration over contract negotiation and it's responding to change over following a plan.

 I'd even argue that most Agile today fails the very first point...